top of page

 Spectrum of healthy foods to eat regularly and less healthy food to eat less regularly

-During my clinic sessions and workshops, a common question I am asked is whether I can provide a list of foods to eat and foods to avoid.
-While it's natural to seek clear-cut guidance, ideally, healthy eating shouldn't be viewed as a rigid list of 'good' and 'bad' foods.
-Instead, it should be seen as a dynamic spectrum of choices, varying in frequency and moderation, all aimed at achieving balance.
-Ultimately, we're not striving for a short-lived 'diet’ that we come on and off.
-Rather, we should aim for a sustainable and enjoyable way of life.
+During my clinic sessions and workshops, I am often asked if I can provide a list of foods to eat and foods to avoid.
+While it's natural to seek clear-cut guidance, healthy eating shouldn't be viewed as a list of 'good' and 'bad' foods.
+Instead, it's best to consider it as a dynamic spectrum of choices, varying in frequency and moderation, all aimed at achieving balance.
+Our goal isn't a short-lived 'diet' that we come on and off, but rather a nourishing, sustainable, and enjoyable way of living.

 Three Dietary Choices to Consciously Limit: